robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-Sparsify-README.md

     </br>

 Pruning and quantization can be applied together.
 When run in a sparsity-aware runtime, the speedup from pruning and quantization amplify eachother.
-Here's what a recipe might look like with both GMP and QAT:
+Here's what a Recipe might look like with both GMP and QAT:

 ```yaml
 # recipe.yaml